What can a digital camera do?

 Digital cameras are a great way of taking and keeping photos.
 In this activity, you will find out about what digital cameras can do and the benefits of digital cameras.Start activity

-Unlike older film cameras, digital cameras save images electronically to a memory card, instead of using physical film.
+Unlike older cameras that use physical rolls of film, digital cameras save images electronically to a memory card.

 This means you can store and edit photos on your camera or computer, rather than sending them to be developed in a darkroom in the traditional way.
 You can still get photos developed if you want, using sites like Photobox or Snapfish.